 “And to the young women out there, have realistic expectations,” adds Nina.
 “Know your boundaries, get the education you need to provide the services, and then have a plan in place.
 It’s easy to hang a shingle but have a plan.”

 You may be a small firm, but you are not alone.
-Add Thomson Reuters to your staff with solutions tailored specifically to the small firm.
-View some of these solutions now and check in for more tips, guidance, and small firm stories in the Small Talk with Heather Walker blog series.
+Add Thomson Reuters to your staff with solutions and resources tailored specifically to the small firm.
+View some of these now and check in for more tips, guidance, and small firm stories in the Small Talk with Heather Walker blog series.